svamintgit/SVAM_SnowFlow/README.md

 Bobsled supports a variety of commands to make Snowflake object management and deployment smoother.
 Below are the key commands, explanations, and examples of how to use them.

-Given your `commands.py` file, here’s a consistent explanation for each command that you can use for the README documentation.

 ### 1. `init`

 The `init` command is responsible for initializing the Snowflake environment, databases, or schemas.
 It sets up folder structures and prepares the account for deployment.